-Two visions experienced by two men who didn’t know each other with highly specific instructions that brought them together is just the set up.
-Peter realized, in the encounter, that his understanding of what God desired was not accurate – even if his people had practiced that understanding for a 1000 years.
-The Centurion was about to have his prayers answered:
+In this instance, Peter realized through the encounter that his understanding of what God desired was not accurate – even if his people had practiced that understanding for a 1000 years.
+The Centurion, on the other hand, was about to have his prayers answered:

-The “proof” is rarely (if ever) one thing.
-It’s almost always a combination of testimony (evidence) that adds up to a compelling case.
-The evidence for God is more often a string of improbable circumstances happening in the context of a message that is delivered with intimate, personal meaning.
+The “proof” is rarely (if ever) one dimensional.
+It’s almost always a multi-dimensional combination of various testimony and evidence that adds up to a personally compelling case.
+The evidence for God is more often a string of improbable circumstances, maybe with an experience like a vision or dream, happening in the context of a message that is timely delivered with intimate, personal meaning.

 This final witness, the witness of the Holy Spirit, is what sealed the deal for Peter.
-If God is willing to give the Gentiles what He had given to them, then no more evidence of God’s intentions was needed to convince Peter to baptize them and welcome than into the family.
-The Holy Spirit also sealed the deal for Cornelius and his household.
+If God is willing to give the Gentiles what He had given to the Jews, then no more evidence of God’s intention was needed to convince Peter to baptize them and welcome than into the family.
+Again, though, is hard to overestimate how categorically radical such a thought would have been in that day – Jews didn’t even associate with Gentiles.
+The Holy Spirit sealed the deal for Cornelius and his household.

 We might tend to compartmentalize the proof that we rely on or want to hear that we think will convince us that God is real or that Jesus is the Lord and Savior he claimed to be.
-Some people want “rational” proof, like a mathematical precision or scientific certainty.
+Some people want “rational” proof with mathematical precision or scientific certainty.
 Some people want to be hit over the head with a message written in the sky for all to see.